-- Physical dated February 1, 2022 or later on a form prescribed by the Kentucky Dept. of Education.
-The form must be on file in the office by August 8, 2022. - Kentucky Immunization Certificate (updated on a Kentucky Form) - Hepatitis B (required for all children born on or after October 1, 1992) - Second dose of MMR
+- Physical dated February 1, 2023 or later on a form prescribed by the Kentucky Dept. of Education.
+The form must be on file in the office by August 9, 2023. - Kentucky Immunization Certificate (updated on a Kentucky Form) - Hepatitis B Second dose of MMR